Official US Government Icon

 Safe and Accessible Air Travel

 More than one in every 100 wheelchairs and scooters transported in the aircraft cargo compartment of domestic flights are damaged, delayed, or lost.
-Enabling passengers to stay in their personal wheelchairs on aircraft, a U.S. Department of Transportation (DOT) Disability Policy Priority, will increase the safety and dignity of air travel and increase access for travelers with disabilities.
+Enabling passengers to stay in their personal wheelchairs on aircraft will increase the safety and dignity of air travel and increase access for travelers with disabilities.
+Read more below about the research DOT is doing to ensure this policy will meet the safety and utility needs of airline passengers who use wheelchairs.

 Air Carrier Access Act